smith-tinkerlab/repytah/docs/about.rst

 and the chorus detection task.

 For future work, based on the aligned hierarchies, we can build aligned sub-hierarchies.
-Aligned sub-hierarchies is a collection of individual aligned hierarchies for each repeated pattern in a given sequential data.
+Aligned sub-hierarchies are a collection of individual aligned hierarchies for each repeated pattern in a given sequential data.
 With aligned sub-hierarchies, we can better deal with tasks that require a degree of flexibility.
 For example, we can implement the aligned sub-hierarchies to find all versions of the same piece of music based on a given version of the recording, which might involve different expressions including the number of